MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

 The 2026-05-17 conservative gate closed this turn-on path by holding the solver-iteration implicit-zone set to the last full-pass `mixing_type`.
-The 2026-05-19 update reverses that part: it lets the promoted local implicit coefficient follow the current turbulence solve for convection, semiconvection, and thermohaline.
-That is the more consistent nonlinear coefficient treatment and makes PGSTAR/profile flags match the active promoted coefficient, but it does mean the promoted local on/off decision can change inside Newton without rerunning the full nonlocal cleanup.
-If runtime validation shows boundary instability, the likely next design is a separate forced-exclusion mask or restricted solver-iteration cleanup pass, not a return to stale display flags.
+The 2026-05-19 update let the promoted local implicit coefficient follow the current turbulence solve for convection, semiconvection, and thermohaline, and updated display flags in the same path.
+A 2026-05-25 trial returned the solver-iteration topology gate to the last full-pass `mixing_type`, motivated by output where a rejected Newton trial opened zones 616--677 as high-`sigma` convective diffusion even though the accepted full-pass profile had no mixing past zone 617.
+The user rerun showed that this fixed-topology trial did not fix the failure and made the convective coefficient less implicit, so the current policy is restored to the current-`mlt_mixing_type` promoted-bucket gate.
+The remaining problem is therefore deeper than only transient solver-iteration promotion of new faces.

 Could solver iterations rerun the start-of-step mixing checks?
 In principle yes, but the full `set_mixing_info` pass is not just a local cleanup of current